T-Pau/Joyride/README.md

 They can have up to two buttons.

+Note: Lightpen support has not been tested on real hardware yet.

 ## Raw Data

 This displays the 5 digital input lines and the two analog potentiometers as values from 0 to 255.

-For port 1, it also displays the light pen coordinates.
+For port 1, it also displays the lightpen coordinates.

 ## Userport Joystick Adapter

-These adapters support two aditional joysticks with four directional switches and one button each.
+These adapters support two additional joysticks with four directional switches and one button each.

 Supported are the following variants: